chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

 **Note:** The `redirectUri` endpoint must always point to the `/oidc-login` XL Release endpoint.
 The `redirectUri` is an endpoint where authentication responses can be sent and received by XL Release.
 It must exactly match one of the `redirect_uris` you registered in OKTA and Azure AD portal and it must be URL encoded.
 For Keycloak you can register a pattern for `redirect_uri` from the Keycloak Admin Panel (For example, you can provide a mask such as: `http://example.com/mask**` that matches `http://example.com/mask/` or `http://example.com/mask`).

-##### Setting up a public key from JWK

-When you can get only JSON Web Key (JWK), you can use one of the Open Source scripts in order to convert the JWK to a PEM for use in `publicKey` (for example [jwk-to-pem](https://www.npmjs.com/package/jwk-to-pem)).
-You must provide only a key without the start and end headers.

-Example:

-        -----BEGIN RSA PUBLIC KEY-----
-        yourPublicKeyLine1
-        yourPublicKeyLine2
-        yourPublicKeyLineN
-        -----END RSA PUBLIC KEY-------

-The `publicKey` value should look like this:

-        xl {
-          security {
-            auth {
-              providers {
-                oidc {
-                  publicKey="yourPublicKeyLine1yourPublicKeyLine2yourPublicKeyLineN"
-        // other configurations fields...

 ##### Modify the `xl-release.conf` file

 To configure the OIDC Authentication plugin, modify the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` file by adding a `xl.security.auth.providers` section: